AlfonsoFlores16/FlashCard/README.md

 ## Lab 1

 ### App Description
 `TODO://` This flash card app asks the user a question.
 Then hides the question and displays the answer, after the user taps the question.
+This app allows the user to move between the question and the answer.

 ### App Walk-though